adap/flower/examples/xgboost-comprehensive/README.md

 - Bagging/cyclic training methods.
 - Flower simulation

+## Training Strategies
+This example provides two training strategies, **bagging aggregation** and **cyclic training**.

+### Bagging Aggregation
+Bagging (bootstrap) aggregation is an ensemble meta-algorithm in machine learning, used for enhancing the stability and accuracy of machine learning algorithms.
+Here, we leverage this algorithm for XGBoost trees.

+Specifically, each client is treated as a bootstrap by random subsampling (data partitioning in FL).
+At each FL round, all clients boost a number of trees (in this example, 1 tree) based on the local bootstrap samples.
+Then, the clients' trees are aggregated on the server, and concatenates them to the global model from previous round.
+The aggregated tree ensemble is regarded as a new global model.

+This way, let's consider a scenario with M clients.
+Given FL round R, the bagging models consist of (M * R) trees.

+### Cyclic Training
+Cyclic XGBoost training performs FL in a client-by-client fashion.
+Instead of aggregating multiple clients, there is only one single client participating in the training per round in the cyclic training scenario.
+The trained local XGBoost trees will be passed to the next client as an initialised model for next round's boosting.

 ## Project Setup

 Start by cloning the example project.
 We prepared a single-line command that you can copy into your shell which will checkout the example for you: